viash-io/viash/docs/functionality.md

 ### type: executable

-An executable which is already available on the platform and is assumed to handle the command-line interface by itself.
+An executable which is already available on the platform.
+Since the executable is assumed to handle the command-line interface by itself, there should be a one-to-one mapping of the arguments described in the functionality and the arguments that the executable ‘understands’.

 ## tests \[list\]